jtf-1/FUN-MAP_PG/README.md

 - ILCS: Channel 4
 - Towers/Paddles: 308.475 AM

-(Use CV TWR alt freq 289.025 to call AI Tower to reqest landing.
+(Use CV Deck freq 274.075 to call AI Tower to reqest landing.
 This also activates lights at night)

 Tarawa LHA-1:
 - BRC 280'